firasuke/awesome/README.md

 A curated list of awesome projects that I both learnt and drew inspiration from whilst working on [glaucus](https://github.com/glaucuslinux/glaucus):

+* [Aalbus](https://github.com/Aalbus-linux/Aalbus): A Linux distribution using
+musl libc, the LLVM tool chain and a mostly (Net)BSD-derived userland

 * [Aboriginal Linux](http://landley.net/aboriginal/): A shell script that builds the smallest/simplest linux system capable of rebuilding itself from source code